ryantd42/NY-Legislative-Git/2023/S7626A-2023/bill.md

  LIST AT ALL TIMES.
-  (a)  the  names and last known addresses of all persons appearing from the records in the comptroller's office, as  set  forth  in  the  report filed  by  the holder, to be entitled to receive such abandoned property [exceeding twenty dollars in value]; and
+  (a)  the  names and last known addresses of all persons appearing from the records in the comptroller's office, as  set  forth  in  the  report

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11969-03-3
+ S. 7626--A  2

+ filed  by  the holder, to be entitled to receive such abandoned property [exceeding twenty dollars in value]; and
-  § 2.
+  §  3.
 The  abandoned  property law is amended by adding a new section 1423 to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11969-01-3
- S. 7626  2

   § 1423.
 NOTICE TO APPARENT OWNER BY STATE COMPTROLLER.
 1. UPON RECEIPT OF ABANDONED PROPERTY FROM THE HOLDER OF SUCH  ABANDONED  PROPERTY,  THE STATE  COMPTROLLER  SHALL,  WITH THE DEPARTMENT OF TAXATION AND FINANCE, DETERMINE THE CURRENT ADDRESS OF THE APPARENT OWNER  OF  SUCH  ABANDONED PROPERTY,  AND  SHALL  SEND A WRITTEN NOTICE BY FIRST-CLASS MAIL TO SUCH APPARENT OWNER AT SUCH ADDRESS; PROVIDED,  HOWEVER  THAT  THE  FOREGOING REQUIREMENTS SHALL NOT APPLY WHERE (A) THE COMPTROLLER OR THE DEPARTMENT